learn-co-curriculum/phase-1-intro-to-context/README.md

 Each will be addressed in depth in upcoming lessons, but we want to introduce them now so you can say "Oh, this is important" when you see them later.

-1. Execution Context: the JavaScript `Object` or `Object`s containing references to the variables and methods that are currently in scope.
-At the global level, this is the _global execution context_; inside functions, it is that function's local execution context plus the execution contexts available to it via the scope chain.
+1. Execution Context: the space set aside in the JavaScript engine's memory containing references to the variables and methods that are currently in scope.
+At the global level, this is the _global execution context_; inside a function, it is the _function execution context_ plus the execution contexts available to it via the scope chain.
-2. `this`: refers to the `Object` that describes the current execution context.
+2. `this`: refers to a special object that is part of the current execution context.
+The value of `this` is determined based on how and where the function is invoked.
+In future lessons, we'll explain how JavaScript determines what `this` is when a function is invoked.
-   Inside a function, `this` refers to the _function execution context_.
-At the global level, `this` refers to the _global execution context_.
-Properties of the execution context `Object` can be accessed using dot notation:
-   `this.propName`.
 3. `call`: This is a method _on a function_ that calls the function, just like `()`.
-You provide a new execution context object as the first argument, traditionally called `thisArg`, and the arguments you want to send to the function after the `thisArg`.
+The first argument, traditionally called `thisArg`, is the object that should be used as the value of `this` when the function is invoked.
+You then list any other arguments you want to send to the function after the `thisArg`.
 An invocation of `call` looks like this:
    `Calculator.sum.call(multilingualMessages, 1, 2)`.
 4. `apply`: This is a method _on a function_ that calls the function, just like `()`.
-You provide a new execution context object as the first argument, traditionally called `thisArg`, and the arguments you want to send to the function ***as an `Array`*** after the `thisArg`.
-An invocation of `apply` looks like this: `Calculator.sum.apply(multilingualMessages, [1, 2])`.
+The first argument, traditionally called `thisArg`, is the object that should be used as the value of `this` when the function is invoked.
+You then pass additional arguments you want to send to the function as an `Array` after the `thisArg`.
+An invocation of `apply` looks like this:
+   Calculator.sum.apply(multilingualMessages, [1, 2]).
 5. `bind`: This method returns _a copy_ of the function it's called on, but with the execution context "set" to the argument that's passed to `bind`.
 It looks like this: `sayHello.bind(greenFrog)("Hello") //=> "Mr. GreenFrog says *Hello* to you all."`.